Title: A Thesis/A Dissertation

 The undersigned have examined the thesis entitled ‘Write Thesis Title’ presented by WRITE NAME HERE, a candidate for the degree of Master of Science (Write full degree here) and hereby certify that it is worthy of acceptance.

-Date Advisors name
+________ ______________Date Advisors name

 ________ _________________